spiritverve/final/code book.md

 ### Part 1
-Loads the file and unzips it
+- Loads the file and unzips it

 ### Part 2
-Converts the files into corresponding tables
+- Converts the files into corresponding tables

 ### Part 3
-Merges the x,y and subject tables using rbind
+- Merges the x,y and subject tables using rbind

 ### Part 4
-Extracts mean and standard deviation from combined x data Create subset of the x containing only those columns with mean and standard deviation Label the mean and standard deviation columns
+- Extracts mean and standard deviation from combined x data
+- Create subset of the x containing only those columns with mean and standard deviation
+- Label the mean and standard deviation columns

 ### Part 5
-Label activities
+- Label activities
-Add column names for the y table and the subject column
+- Add column names for the y table and the subject column

 ### Part 6
-Create a single data set combining the mean and standard deviation table with the subjects and activities
+- Create a single data set combining the mean and standard deviation table with the subjects and activities

 ### Part 7
-Create a second, independent tidy data set with the average of each variable for each activity and each subject.
+- Create a second, independent tidy data set with the average of each variable for each activity and each subject.
+- Change the order of the columns
-Write that table to a text file.
+- Write that table to a text file.

-avg_final <- ddply(final, .(subject, activity), function(x) colMeans(x[, 1:66]))
-write.table(avg_final, "avg_final.txt", row.name=FALSE)

-### As a final step I bring the output back into a table just to make sure it looks like I want it to. :)
+As a final step I bring the output back into a table just to make sure it looks like I want it to. :)